Lyrdinn/lyrdinn/README.md

 </p>

 <p align = "center">
-  Solitaire game solver algorithm in Ocaml (Licence Informatique Paris-Cité)
+  Solitaire game solver algorithm in Ocaml in a team of 2 (Licence Informatique Paris-Cité)
 </p>

 <h2> 🤝🏻 Connect with Me </h2>